ardishko/OuterHeaven/README.md

 # Things to note

-There is a fix for Steam's gamescope under /core/configuration.nix which is essential if you want to use gamescope on NixOS what-so-ever but If you are not interested in that, then you can safely remove it.
+There is a fix for Steam's gamescope at ``/core/options/nixpkgs.nix`` which is essential if you want to use gamescope on NixOS what-so-ever but If you are not interested in that, then you can safely remove that part.

 There are a bunch of overrides under home.package inside of packages.nix under /home-manager/programs, some containing version overrides and some containing desktop entry changes.